zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

 ### Create S3 user with rights to upload to bucket

-The lambda function code is going to need a user credentials in order to read from the bucket to get the episode files and then to post back the `feed.xml`.
+The lambda function code is going to need user credentials to read from the bucket to get the episode files and then to post back the `feed.xml`.

 {% include video.html path="/assets/aws-lambda-podcast-in-ruby/create-iam-user-s3" img="/assets/aws-lambda-podcast-in-ruby/lambda-ruby-isometric-black@2x.png" %}